Is the low FODMAP diet for you? This article provides a checklist for you to begin shaping your gut healing journey.

 It is estimated that 2.5 million people in the U.S. are still undiagnosed with celiac disease.
 When someone with celiac disease eats gluten – a protein found in foods such as wheat, rye and barley – their body mounts an immune response that attacks the small intestine.
 These attacks lead to damage to the villi, the small fingerlike projections that line the small intestine.
 In turn, nutrients will not be absorbed properly, which leads to life threatening symptoms.
 The only current treatment for celiac disease is a strict, gluten-free diet.

 It is vital to work with your medical professionals.
 Most likely your general practitioner (GP) will not be well versed with the low FODMAP diet.
-We highly suggest working with a gastroenterologist or registered dietitian who is; not all are, although that is changing as the FODMAP diet becomes more mainstream.
+We highly suggest working with a gastroenterologist or Registered Dietitian (RD) who is; not all are, although that is changing as the FODMAP diet becomes more mainstream.
 Best-case scenario is that your doctor isn’t satisfied with telling patients that they “have IBS”.
 As Dédé’s gastroenterologist, Dr. Tassoni, explained that just means your gut isn’t happy and we need to find out WHY!
 Up to 75% of patients with IBS respond favorably to a low FODMAP diet.
 Maybe you will too!

 Now it gets a little trickier.
 At this time it is not believed that a low FODMAP diet can induce or maintain remission in patients with Crohn’s disease or ulcerative colitis, however, and this is a big BUT, a low FODMAP diet might be able to help manage symptoms and provide a better quality of life.
 And that’s what we at FODMAP Everyday are all about!